MPI-Dortmund/cryolo/source/tutorials/data_preparation_tomo.rst

 Label your particles in some slices ideally on multiple tomograms.
 Label them even if the slices do not show the centre of the particle but only slice of it.

-If you finished picking from your micrographs, you can export your coordinate files in tab :guilabel:`organize_layer`.
+If you finished picking from your tomogram, you can export your coordinate files in tab :guilabel:`organize_layer`.
 Set the :guilabel:`Format` to :guilabel:`.cbox` and press :guilabel:`Save to dir`.
-Training data is created for all slices that have an activated checkbox.
 Create a new directory called :file:`train_annot` and save it there.
 Close boxmanager.